-As we’ve mentioned before, customers love micro markets.
+As we’ve mentioned before, consumers love micro markets.
 They offer a convenient and frictionless shopping experience and a variety of products that can’t be found in a vending machine.
-With Nayax’s complete solution, you can also offer consumer engagement and loyalty tools to increase customer returns and boost your sales.
+With Nayax’s complete solution, you can also offer consumer engagement and loyalty tools to increase consumer returns and boost your sales.

 Benefits for Consumers

 1. A Variety of Products

 Consumers love micro markets because they offer a variety of products, from health foods to snacks to basic kitchen staples.
 They offer higher quality products than vending machines do, and therefore draw in more customers.

 A self-checkout kiosk means that your customers interact with your POS directly.
 They also pick and choose their products on their own, and are likely to spend more time making a decision about what to buy than they are at a vending machine.

 3. Intuitive Interface

 Micro markets such as Nova Market have an intuitive interface, making the customer’s experience easier and more frictionless.